nimbusxr/webhook-actions-docs/README.md

 Rate limiting adheres
 to [GitHub Apps Rate Limits](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps).

+## Caching

-In addition caching is used to minimize requests for installation, account, and Webhook Actions configs on each repository.
+In addition to rate limiting, caching is used to minimize requests for installation, account, and Webhook Actions configs on each repository.
+The following list is the cache times for each:

+- **Installation: 60 minutes**
+- **Account: 15 minutes**
+- **Configurations: 15 minutes**

+Future functionality will include a cache busting mechanism as well as monitoring on changes to configurations.
+For now, expect to wait for the cache to expire.
+If you suspect an issue, please use the [issue tracker](https://github.com/nimbusxr/webhook-actions-docs/issues) to report it.

+## Limiting Loops and Ignoring Events

-Any event fired from a workflow dispatched by Webhook Actions will also be ignored.
+Any event fired from a workflow dispatched by Webhook Actions will be ignored.
+Attempts to circumvent this behavior will only result in reduced quality of service.

 ## Plans